Where can my PhD take me? Skills & career paths you haven’t thought of

 If you’re reading this with a freshly minted PhD, or if you’re still in the trenches, you’ve probably been asked that famous question: “So what are you doing after this?”
 The assumption is always academia.
 The lab.
 Teaching.
 But what if I told you that your PhD doesn’t have to limit you to one career path?

-In this blog, I’ll help you mindshift from seeing your doctoral degree from a one-trick pony to a versatile toolkit of opportunities and and give you some concrete ideas to what else you can do with it.
+In this blog, I’ll help you mindshift from seeing your doctoral degree as a one-trick pony to a versatile toolkit of opportunities and give you some concrete ideas of what else you can do with it.

 First things first